bodkan/slendr/README.md

 ### ⚠️⚠️⚠️ WARNING ⚠️⚠️⚠️

-**This software is not even in an alpha stage yet.** The only reason this repository is public is because I wanted to share it with my collaborators without too much hassle.
+**This software is still under heavy development!**

 If you are interested in realistic spatio-temporal population genetic simulations and somehow stumbled upon this repository then congratulations!
 Your google-fu is strong.

-I suspect the software is about 60% towards being in an alpha stage.
-It currently contains a draft implementation of visual specification of spatial population maps (read: functions for creating pretty and colorful geographic maps with population distributions).
-It also has a barebones backend for using those spatial maps in SLiM.
-Unfortunately, there is currently no or only very minimal connection between those two parts.
-There is also no documentation whatsoever and things tend to change several times during a week pretty drastically.

-If the above is not completely clear: **DO NOT USE THIS SOFTWARE JUST YET**.
+The reason that this repository is even public is to share the results of my work with collaborators without too much hassle.
+It is definitely not ready for general usage.

-That said, if you would like to stay updated with the developments:
+If you would like to stay updated with the developments:

 1. Click on the "Watch" button on the project's [Github website](https://www.github.com/bodkan/spammr).